edinmathsoc/mathsoc-website/content/socials/1730287821304-Just-Dance-Social/index.md

 description: "Just Dance @8PM Golf Tavern"

 ---
- Join us for a Just Dance Soicla at the **Golf Tavern next Tuesday at 8pm**.
+ Join us for a Just Dance Social at the **Golf Tavern next Tuesday at 8pm**.
 We will be upstairs.
 Bring your friends and your dancing shoes 💃.

 {{< button href="https://forms.gle/9CdzcJhbUcRwtXNK9">}}
 Sign up here